-On how the birth of his child showed him what matters (no, it's not what you're thinking):
+On how the birth of his child showed him what matters:

 It is in part because you have something depending on you, but also because this space and time just became more finite and precious.
 It is the first bite of fall in the air of an endless summer, the hint that you have crossed into something else, something with falling leaves, a chill in the air, and a gradual shortening of the literal and metaphorical days.

 In the depth of winter I finally learned that there was in me an invincible summer.